Hair loss support

 Getting an NHS wig

-If you are likely to lose your hair as a result of your cancer treatment you can get a wig that is partly funded by the NHS.
-You may wish to be prepared in advance and get a wig which matches your hair or you may prefer to wait until your treatment has begun.
+If you are likely to lose your hair as a result of your cancer treatment, you can get a wig that is partly funded by the NHS.

 Practical information on choosing and wearing a wig can be found at Macmillan Cancer Support.

-If you would like an NHS wig, let one of the following people know so that they can organise your referral:
+If you would like an NHS wig, let one of the following people know so they can organise your referral:

 • the nurse at your pre-chemotherapy appointment